 Many of such dishes taste the same even after many years.
 A few would have been modified and we have the modern and better version of these even today.

-Rohit a traveller and blogger expresses his views on travel on this blog Trans India Travels on many places worth travelling.
+Rohit a traveler and blogger expresses his views on travel on this blog Trans India Travels on many places worth travelling.

 More Posts by Same Author